OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/growth.md

 ---
 title: growth
-description: This documentation page discusses the various parameters and functionalities of a financial growth model.
+description: "This documentation page discusses the various parameters and functionalities" of a financial growth model.
 It covers the growth of statement items and financial ratios, including revenue, operating cash flow, assets, debt, EBIT, EPS, gross profit, inventory, net income, operating income, and more.
 It provides usage examples and